Orai raises $2.3M to make you a better speaker

 CEO Danish Dhamani said that he co-founded the company with Paritosh Gupta and Aasim Sani to address a need in his own life — the fact that he was “held back personally and professionally” by lackluster “communications skills and public speaking skills.”

-Dhamani said he attended Toastmasters International meetings hoping to improve those skills, where he concluded that he could build an algorithm to analyze your speaking abilities and give tips for how to improve.
+Dhamani said he attended Toastmasters International meetings hoping to improve those skills, where he came to a surprising conclusion — that he could build an algorithm to analyze your speaking abilities and give tips on how to improve.

 To be clear, Orai isn’t necessarily trying to replace groups like Toastmasters, or individual speaking coaches.
 However, Dhamani said the “status quo” involves a “one-to-one” approach, where a human coach gives feedback to one person.
 Orai, on the other hand, can coach “entire IT teams, entire student bodies.”

-“I am a big advocate of personalized, one-on-one coaching as well fine time as well,” he said.
+“I am a big advocate of personalized, one-on-one coaching as well,” he said.
 “Orai not replacing that, it’s enhancing that if used together.”

 The startup has created iOS and Android smartphone apps to demonstrate the technology, which offer focused lessons and then assess your progress by analyzing recordings of your voice.
 (I did the initial assessment, and although I was praised for not using any “filler words,” I was told that I need to slow down — something I hear a lot.)